sf-wdi-gaia/responsive-css/readme.md

 h1   { font-size: 2.4rem; } /* =24px */
 ```

-A nifty trick: defining a base font-size of 62.5% allows font sizes to be 1/10 of their pixel equivalent.
+>Note: Defining a base font-size of 62.5% allows font sizes to be 1/10 of their pixel equivalent.

 ###vw & vh